firedrakeproject/firedrake/docs/source/firedrake_usa_25.rst

 * By ground:  We are less than two hours by car from the Dallas and Austin airports, and just under three hours from Bush Intercontinental Airport in Houston.
 Additionally, Waco is reachable by bus services such as Greyhound and FlixBus.

-* Parking on campus:  Baylor has plenty of visitor parking for your personal or rental vehicle, but conslut `these instructions <https://dps.web.baylor.edu/parking-transportation/visitors>__` and make sure to `register your vehicle <https://dps.web.baylor.edu/parking-transportation/visitors/visitor-parking-permit>`__.
+* Parking on campus:  Baylor has plenty of visitor parking for your personal or rental vehicle, but consult `these instructions <https://dps.web.baylor.edu/parking-transportation/visitors>`__ and make sure to `register your vehicle <https://dps.web.baylor.edu/parking-transportation/visitors/visitor-parking-permit>`__.